openintegrationhub/Data-and-Domain-Models/evaluations/MasterDataModelAdresses.md

 ![Postal Address — All Components - diagram from UPU S42](https://github.com/openintegrationhub/Data-and-Domain-Models/blob/working_datamodel/images/postal_adress_diagram_upus42.png)

-The unrendered postal address is a nested structure comprised of elements As we can see, this standard divides addressee specifications in organization or individual identification as we do.
+The unrendered postal address is a nested structure comprised of elements.
+As we can see, this standard divides addressee specifications in organization or individual identification as we do.
+It provides a lot of named fields for detailed address specifications to which we can refer in the object attribute specification later on.

 For further information please read the ISO 19773 specification at http://metadata-standards.org/metadata-stds/Document-library/Meeting-reports/SC32WG2/2004-11-Washington/WG2-N0723_19773-08_rs1--upu_s42_postal_data--20041104.doc